Zagred/Registration-form/README.md

 1. Technologies Used
--Python, SQLite, bcrypt, HTML, WSGI, Gunicorn Requirements
+Python, SQLite, bcrypt, HTML, WSGI, Gunicorn Requirements
 To run this project, you will need to prepare:
 Linux or Windows Subsystem for Linux (WSL) on Windows (because Gunicorn can be run only on Linux).